SolanaStakeCalc/sol-stake-calc/README.md

-# SolStakeCalc (Helius)
+# SolStakeCalc (Helius 8.25%)

-A Solana staking calculator using Helius validator APY over 12 years with a decreasing interest model.
+A Solana staking calculator using Helius validator APY over 12 years, starting at 8.25% and decreasing each year.